Valokoodari/btd6-ahk/README.md

 # Bloons TD 6 with AutoHotkey v2

+AutoHotkey 2 scripts for Bloons TD 6 to help during collection events.
+Eventually the goal is to have a script for every game mode on every map but at the moment I don't have enough time for that.

 ### Script status
 - __Experimental__: Might work sometimes but definitely not always
 - __Unstable__: Will work most of the time but does require assistance to recover